ketanpurohit0/python/AquisTest/README.md

 AcquisNaive.py
 A first implementation (not really naive)
-* But called native because - just single threaded, and does not stream the file from the give URL (I captured a copy for repeatable testing)
+* But called naive because - just single threaded, and does not stream the file from the give URL (I captured a copy for repeatable testing)
 * It does read the local file in a 'streaming' way
 * Most early learnings out of the way here - such as fixing bad json
 * RUNTIME: ~2secs